Mad-input/CountryQuiz/README.md

 - [x] In each question, users should see 4 options.

+- [x] Save each question you answer to avoid duplicating points

 - [x] When users select an answer, they should get the correct answer immediately with according indicators in the design.

-- [] User can navigate to any questions.
+- [x] User can navigate to any questions.

 - [x] When users answer all 10 questions, they should see a congratulations page with the result and choose to play again.

+- [] make a list of scores and display them at the end of each game

 - [] Deploy the solution and submit Repository URL and Demo URL.